CT School Learning Model Indicators

 Emergency Department Visits for COVID-like Illness

 COVID-like and Influenza-like Illness (CLI and ILI) Syndromic Surveillance has been identified as one of three secondary indicators in the CSDE and DPH guidance.
-The hospitalization data used to create this metric comes from the Connecticut Hospital Association.
-Hospitalization data are based on hospital location, not county of patient residence.
 COVID-19-like illness includes fever and cough or shortness of breath or difficulty breathing or the presence of coronavirus diagnosis code and excludes patients with influenza-like illness.
 The chart below shows the percent of emergency department hospital visits that are for COVID-like illness since March 2020.

 Leading Indicator by Town

 The leading and secondary indicators are based on county-level data, but DPH is making town-level data available for the number of new cases per 100,000 population and for the percent test positivity in the following dataset: COVID-19 case rate per 100,000 population and percent test positivity in the last 14 days by town.

 Because the size of Connecticut’s population is relatively small in comparison to many other states, infection and disease rates for many conditions (including COVID-19) can become extremely unstable as statewide statistics are analyzed by smaller geographic areas.
 As such, analyzing any of the suggested leading or secondary indicators at the individual town or school district level in our state will result in rates that are too unstable to be of any use in continuous decision-making.
 In addition, daily reporting of metrics that may be somewhat unstable can cause unnecessary alarm and trigger changes where none may be needed.
 Therefore, DPH recommends analysis of leading and secondary indicators be performed on a weekly basis and be limited by geography to include statewide data and data for each county.